ucdavis-ice/UrbanFootprintCurriculum/editing.rst

 .. image:: graphics/ScenarioBuilder_BeforeApply.png

 Applying a land use involves combining the last few points that were presented.

 #.
 Activate the End State layer
 #.
 Select the Parcels
 #.
-Select the Place Type
+Select the Place Type using the Scenario Builder
 #.
-Adjust Settings
+Adjust Settings for the Place Type

  #.
-Dev, Density, Gross/net
+Dev, Density, Gross/net: Specify the intensity with which the Place Type will be applied.
  #.
-Clear Base Condition
+Clear Base Condition: Do you want to clear the existing land (redevelopment) or not (infill).
  #.
-Redevelopment Flag
+Redevelopment Flag: track where redevelopment was applied

-#.
-Apply Place Type
+5. Apply Place Type

-Select Parcels by hand or query

-Select the Place Type

-* Use the Scenario Builder
-* It slides out from the right side of the screen under "Analysis"

-Specify Settings for the Place Type

-*Keep an eye on the handy pop-up at the bottom of the screen that tells you how many dwelling units and employees your settings will create."
+*While setting the densities, keep an eye on the handy pop-up at the bottom of the screen that tells you how many dwelling units and employees your settings will create.*

 .. image:: graphics/ScenarioBuilder_BottomRibbon.png

-* Development percentage, Density percentage, Gross/Net percentage
-* Clear Base Condition

- * Do you want to clear the existing land (redevelopment) or not (infill).

- * Redevelopment Flag to notify users that redevelopment was applied.
+The final result:

 .. image:: graphics/ScenarioBuilder_AfterApply.png

 Analysis
 --------